tnixa/spring-cloud-connector-debug/README.md

-## Test project for Spring Cloud Connectors with Cloudant on IBM Cloud
+## Debug project for Spring Cloud Connectors on IBM Cloud
-This project is a quick test to verify the behavior of the Spring Cloud Connector for Cloudant on IBM Cloud, as provided by https://github.com/IBM-Cloud/bluemix-cloud-connectors.
-This project provides a simple REST endpoint that will verify that a bound Cloudant service is detected appropriately, and be used by the application, by performing a quick read and write to the database.
+This project is a set of debug methods that check VCAP_SERVICES and ServiceInfo of the Spring Cloud Connector on IBM Cloud, as provided by https://github.com/IBM-Cloud/bluemix-cloud-connectors.
+This project provides a simple REST endpoint that will verify that a bound service is detected appropriately, and be used by the application.

 ## Setup
 You'll need ibm cloud CLI from https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install_use and bx cf installed and configured to talk to the appropriate cf org/spac etc.